Table of Contents:

-Scammers can either impersonate brands directly or claim to be third-party sellers in order to sell counterfeits.
+Scammers can either impersonate brands directly or claim to be third-party sellers to sell counterfeits.

-Original product images and taglines can be copied onto scam social media pages in order to confuse customers into believing they are buying the real thing.
+Original product images and taglines can be copied onto scam social media pages to confuse customers into believing they are buying the real thing.

 Verify your social media pages: Get your social media pages verified so that prospective customers can differentiate between official and fake pages easily.
 You should also share links to your social media accounts everywhere, including your website and email campaigns.
 When you get verified, it also becomes easier to get your account back in case it is ever hacked.